PEEK Injection Moulding: Mastering High-Performance Polymer Processing

 • Snap-fits: Limited use due to high stiffness

-• Threads: Molded-in possible with proper design
+• Hilos: Molded-in possible with proper design

-• Bonding: Designed for specialized adhesives
+• Vínculo: Designed for specialized adhesives

 • Mechanical Fastening: Preferred method for most applications